Contains the active ingredient meloxicam

 Make sure you know how you react to meloxicam before you drive a car, operate machinery, or do anything else that could be

 Possible side effects

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking meloxicam or if you have any
+Tell your doctor as soon as possible if you do not feel well while you are taking meloxicam or if you have any questions or

 vomiting, heartburn, indigestion, belching, cramps or pain

 skin rashes, which may be caused by exposure to sunlight, can blister and may take on the appearance of a severe burn

 Tell your doctor immediately if you notice any of the following.

 These may be serious side effects and you may need medical attention.

 any change in the amount or colour of your urine (red or brown) or any pain or difficulty experienced when urinating

 collapse or fainting, shortness of breath or tiredness, fast or irregular heartbeat (also called palpitations), chest pain,